2023 March – August Faculty/Staff Notes

 College of Language Arts and Social Studies

-Steve Oldfield, assistant professor, creative media: art, communication, music, and theatre, had an article published on Spectrum News 1 regarding environmental attorney Robert Bilott’s visit to campus in March.
-Bilott is an Ohio lawyer whose battle with Dupont over deadly contamination in West Virginia inspired the movie “Dark Waters.”
+Steve Oldfield, assistant professor, creative media: art, communication, music, and theatre, had articles published on Spectrum News 1.
+In the spring, his article covered environmental attorney Robert Bilott’s visit to campus in March 2023.
+Bilott is an Cincinnati, Ohio lawyer whose battle with Dupont over deadly contamination in West Virginia inspired the movie “Dark Waters.”
 CLICK HERE, to read and watch the article.
+Oldfield’s second article was a story about alumnus artist Michael Thompson ’22 and featured Thompson’s newest work which appears in the Freedom Center.
+To read and watch this August article, CLICK HERE.

 John T. Spence, Ph.D., AICP, professor, philosophy, political science & interdisciplinary study, Maria Mitchell, professor and department chair, accountancy, and Amy Thistlethwaite, Ph.D., professor, sociology & criminal justice, took part in the Hunger Walk and 5K Run, an event held each year on the banks of downtown Cincinnati, Ohio.
 This year, the walk was held on Memorial Day, May 29, 2023.
 Since its inception in 2004, supporters of the Hunger Walk and 5K Run have raised more than $2 million, the equivalent of six million meals, for Freestore Foodbank community partners like The Healing Center.